 Just like most side salads, this one is extremely easy to throw together.
 There’s minimal cooking involved (just the corn!) and only a bit of chopping, making it a great choice for a last minute potluck dish.

 While your corn is grilling, chop up the garlic, avocado, jalapeño, green onion, and tomatoes.
-In a small bowl, combine the dressing ingredients –
+In a small bowl, combine the creamy dressing ingredients –

 - Mexican crema (sour cream or Greek yogurt also works well if you can’t find it)